 Gettysburg Day 1; a bit of historical fiction (part 1)

 Late in the evening of June 30th, BG Buford was meeting with his senior commanders.
 They were sitting on campstools around a cooking fire beside the Lutheran Seminary building, drinking coffee and eating boiled chicken.
 Even dipping the hardtack in the chicken broth hardly made it more palatable.
 He was reviewing with them the flag signals that would convey his orders as the ambush developed in the morning.
 The first command would unleash the cannon salvo that would initiate the ambush.
 The next would order his advance line of skirmishers to open fire.
 A short time later he would order them to withdraw back to the main defensive line.
 At that point, the battle would be in the hands of his unit commanders.
 There would be little Buford could do to influence its outcome.
 The final command would be one of desperation.
 If things did not go well, if reinforcements failed to arrive, he would order them to break contact and assemble at the foot of the cemetery.
-From there the survivors would withdraw down the Baltimore Pike from whence they came.
+From there the survivors would withdraw down the Baltimore Pike.
 Plan B at that point would be to occupy and defend the cemetery.
 This would only be an option if Lee’s cavalry were in the fray.
 The infantry would have no hope of pursuing his cavalrymen, but Stuart’s cavalry, if they arrived, could be a major problem.

 Buford dismissed his staff and walked a short way from the campfire, while his junior staff finished off the remaining food.
 He slouched down against a tree.
 He was in desperate need of sleep, but his brain kept playing various scenarios of defeat.
 He could foresee that his men might be outnumbered 10-12 to 1 in some cases.
 Could they hold?
 Was his hope of stopping Lee’s advance realistic?
 Did Meade get his message outlining his plan?
 Did Meade agree?
 Would he dispatch reinforcements?
 Would they arrive before his command was overrun and destroyed by the Rebels?
 Had he doomed his men by his overly ambitious plan?
 By this time tomorrow would he be dead or a prisoner?
 It was too late to change his plan now.
 His men were in place, his orders explained.
 He was resigned to his fate.
 Despite the caffeine coursing through his veins, he drifted off to sleep, alone in the dark.